 Don’t get hurt after the storm is over.
 Protect yourself and help ensure a smoother cleanup process.

 Respirators, safety glasses, and other safety equipment can be purchased through industrial safety distributors or commercial distributors where other general equipment can be found.
 Many retail stores such as paint stores, mass merchants and large home center retailers sell safety equipment.
-For more information or for help selecting the right safety equipment for your situation after a storm, please contact one of our technical specialists at 1-800-243-4630.
+For more information to help you be prepared for clean-up before a storm hits or for help selecting the right safety equipment for your situation after a storm, please contact one of our technical specialists at 1-800-243-4630.